-Calvin Chen, Associate Professor of Politics, will serve as the Faculty Director of MHC Semester in D.C.
-The program is administered through the Weissman Center for Leadership, and coordinated by Associate Director Janet Lansberry.
+Sohail Hashmi, Professor of International Relations on the Alumnae Foundation and Professor of Politics, serves as the faculty director of MHC Semester in D.C.
+The program is administered through the Weissman Center for Leadership and coordinated by Janet Lansberry, director of Leadership and Public Service.

-In addition to the work experience, students are enrolled in:
+In addition to work experience, students are enrolled in:

-- an independent study that will be taught by Calvin Chen, associate professor of politics and faculty director for MHC Semester in D.C.
+- An independent study (4 credits), taught by the faculty director of MHC Semester in D.C.

 - High academic achievement (3.0 and above)